refbook Availability overview

 Availability Status

-1. Available: "I'm available to be assigned".
+1. Available: ie: "I'm available to be assigned"

-1. if you are available under specific circumstances (eg: certain times at certain venues), this is when Custom availability is used.
+1. if you are available under specific circumstances (eg: certain times at certain venues), this is when Custom Availability is used.
 For example, "I'm available this Saturday but only if at Venue B after 8pm"

 2. If you are uncertain on your availability, use Tentative.
 For example, "I don't yet know my plans because I'm potentially working, so I'm 50/50."